A Batyrev type classification of $Q$--factorial projective toric varieties: Abstract

 \section{Abstract}

 The present paper is devoted to generalizing, inside the class of projective toric varieties, the classification \cite{Batyrev91}, performed by Batyrev in 1991 for smooth complete toric varieties, to the singular $\Q$--factorial case.
-Moreover, in the first part of the paper the Kleinschmidt classification of smooth complete toric varieties of Picard number 2 \cite{Kleinschmidt} is revised.